Deciding to undergo facelift surgery is a big decision, one requiring careful consideration after consultation with a Specialist Plastic Surgeon.

-Two weeks before your scheduled surgery you should expect to meet with your Specialist Plastic Surgeon for a final consultation.
+Two weeks before your scheduled surgery you should expect to meet with your Specialist Plastic Surgeon and their team for a final consultation.
 Any administrative matters are generally tended to at this point and you will be given detailed instructions on pre and post-operative care.

 You should cease smoking at least 2 weeks prior to undergoing facelift surgery.
 Smoking is known to impede the healing process.
 If continued, blood flow, which carries all the healing properties to your wounds is significantly reduced and will cause delays in your recovery or could cause wound breakdown.
-Better still why not use your upcoming surgery as a catalyst to stop smoking all together!?
+Better still, why not use your upcoming surgery as a catalyst to stop smoking altogether?

 Aspirin and other medications known for their blood thinning properties should be avoided at this point.
 Other medications to cease 2 weeks prior to surgery include anti-inflammatory drugs, vitamins or herbal/complementary medicines.

-It is critical that you discuss any medications you take with your Surgeon at both your initial Consultation, and when you meet with them 2 weeks before your procedure.
+It is critical that you discuss any medications you take with your Surgeon at both your initial and subsequent consultations.
 They will advise what you need to stop taking and what you may need to start taking.
 To ensure a successful surgical outcome it is important that you follow your surgeon’s directions without deviation.

 Have a good shower and thoroughly wash your hair on the morning of surgery.
 Do not put any hair products in your hair, including hairspray.